 Owning rental properties is great, but if you can’t manage them, you’re in for a world of trouble.
 Just like learning to run a rehab, I’m a firm believer that everyone should self-manage their first property to learn the ins and outs of being a landlord.
 I highly recommend Cozy.co to screen tenants, and automatically collect rents.

 In my experience, being a landlord is an easy job 90% of the time, except for the 10% when it isn’t.
 One bad tenant is more work than 10 good tenants.
 It’s incredibly important to set your expectations early, so all parties are on the same page.

-It’s also much easier to be a landlord for a building that’s in good shape, and was renovated properly.
+It’s also much easier to be a landlord for a building that’s in good shape and was renovated properly.
 It’s better to spend more on the front end and do your renovation properly, than pay for expensive emergency repairs when things break.

 4. Finance Right

 A good lender is your best friend.
-We’ve been able to scale because of a couple fantastic relationships with both residential and commercial lenders.
+We’ve been able to scale because of a couple of fantastic relationships with both residential and commercial lenders.
 You need someone in your corner that you trust, and is willing to work with you to get a deal done that works for you.
 When it comes to commercial lenders, everything is up for negotiation, so be prepared to ask for what you want.
-On our last deal it was very important to us that we were able to separate one property from the package loan in the future, as we’re planning on doing a cash out refinance.
+On our last deal, it was very important to us that we were able to separate one property from the package loan in the future, as we’re planning on doing a cash-out refinance.